tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 > While a developer’s guide should walk a developer through the basic usage of an API and its functionality, it can’t cover every possible use of that API in a coherent way.
 That is where articles and tutorials come in, to teach developers tangential or specialized uses of an API, like combining it with another service, framework, or API.

-In other words, the articles and tutorials complement the reference documentation to provide more complete instruction.
+In other words, the articles and tutorials complement the reference documentation to provide complete instruction.
 Code samples that show how to use the various endpoints to achieve a goal occupy an important space in your user guide.

 Additionally, even if including code samples, the level of detail and explanation is also somewhat debatable.
 Many developers assume that the developer audience has a skill set similar to their own, without recognizing different developer specializations.
 And so they will add a code sample but not give any explanation about it.
 Internal developers will often say, "If the user doesn't understand this code, he or she shouldn't be using our API."

 If you encounter this attitude, remind developers that users often have technical talent in different areas.
 For example, a user might be an expert in Java but only mildly familiar with JavaScript.
-Someone who is a database programmer will have a different skill set than someone who is a Python programmer, who will have a different skillset from a front-end web development engineer, and so on.
+Someone who is a database programmer will have a different skill set than someone who is a Python programmer, who will have a different skill set from a front-end web development engineer, and so on.
 Given these differences and the likely possibility that you will have many novice (or unfamiliar) users, more extensive code tutorials and explanations are warranted.

 ## Focus on the why, not the what